Miscellaneous

 Invitation to the castle

-What could be more fitting for a May 10 day than a walk through the Peles Castle?
-We invite you to visit it to discover the wonderful walnut panelling, the coffered ceilings, the special beams, the spiral staircases, the furniture in different styles.
+What could be more fitting for May 10th than a walk through Peles Castle?
+We invite you to visit it to discover the beautiful walnut wainscoting, the coffered ceilings, the special beams, the spiral staircases, the furniture in different styles.
 All the more reason to tell his story.

 Peles beautiful palaces eastern europe